5 Things a Newly Certified Behavior Analyst Should Consider in an Employer

 - The education doesn’t stop at the exam.

 Passing the BCBA exam is a huge milestone, but behavior analysts must stay on top of their game, not only for themselves, but for their clients’ success.
 Consider an employer that values learning.
 What this looks like can vary, such as opportunities for Continuing Education Units (CEUs), access to webinars and conferences, research and clinical study inclusion, safety training, and mentorship from an internal clinical support team.
-Hopebridge’s Chelsey Georgoulis from the Louisville South center encourages new behavior analysts to continue learning: “As a BCBA who has been in the field for five years, there are a few key items I would especially recommend to a new BCBA.
-Important features include ongoing training, CEUs, clinical growth and oversight, and the model used to help supervise RBTs.”
+Hopebridge’s Katy DeToma from the Glendale center encourages new behavior analysts to continue learning: “As a BCBA who has been in the field since 2016, there are a few things I would recommend a new BCBA.
+Important features include regular and ongoing training, company provided CEUs, CEU stipends, clinical growth and oversight, communication and collaboration with other BCBAs, and the model used to help supervise and promote RBTs.”

 - Leave room for growth.